-It’s best to invest in a good-quality linoleum floor as different brands can have very different thickness, durability, and textures.
+It’s best to invest in a good-quality linoleum floor as different brands can have very different thicknesses, durability, and textures.
 Better to invest a little more now and have the floor last.

 Hardwood is not the go-to flooring choice for just any bathroom.
 It looks fantastic, adds a lot of warmth to a room, and gives off a lovely natural wood aroma, but it doesn’t hold up well when moisture is a constant.
-It will buckle and swelling with humidity or if water is spilled on it too often.
+It will buckle and swell with humidity or if water is spilt on it too often.

-If you want to floor, that can get pretty much last through anything and is eco-friendly too, and then concrete flooring is what you need.
+If you want a floor that’s waterproof, rugged, and is eco-friendly too, then concrete flooring is what you need.
 There aren’t any seams for moisture to get into, and it takes a lot to leave a scratch or damage it.

 However, if you do end up damaging it, it can be costly to fix because you’ll probably have to replace the whole floor.
 You can opt to install a different flooring type over top of the concrete, which will be a lot cheaper.

 Terrazzo fits a more minimalistic style, and it has the advantage of being indestructible.
 Not only that, but it’s resistant to scratches, water and bacteria, making it incredibly easy to maintain.